oznogon/gattaibushido-public/rules/01_intro.md

 * **Card Ranks beat Card Suits.** A King of Clubs beats a Ten of Hearts beats a Seven of Spades.
 * **Card Suits break ties.** Seven of Spades beats a Seven of Clubs.
 Spades > Hearts > Diamonds > Clubs (reverse alphabetical).
 * **One Conflict Per Conflict.** In other words: no cheese-train conflict sequences in this game.
 If a Gambit, Throwdown, or Rumble fails to fully accomplish what you want from the moment, you cannot immediately start a new one to try it again.
 You must step back, reassess, and come up with a new approach.
 If that leads to a nearly identical conflict in a follow-up scene, that's fine, but no cheese trains allowed.
-* **Explicit Card-Talk is Prohibited.** Players can not reveal or directly discuss the contents of their Caches with each other, unless in-game mechanics (namely Techs) explicitly state otherwise.
+* **Explicit Card-Talk is Prohibited.** Players can not reveal or directly discuss the contents of their Hands with each other, unless in-game mechanics (namely Techs) explicitly state otherwise.
 You must instead talk strategy in-game, as your characters, and not meta-game the conflicts with cheaty card-talk.
 See rule #1.

 ## Your Pilots, Your World, Your Story